so1omon563/terrafaform-aws-sns/CONTRIBUTING.md

 We do not maintain long term additional branches.
 By convention, origin branches are deleted upon merge to `main`.

-Branch names should use dashes `-` as separators.
+Branch names should begin with the user's GitHub name followed by a /, then a descriptor of the change.

-Branch names should begin with one of the following prefixes:
+Branch descriptors should begin with one of the following prefixes and should use dashes `-` as separators:

     feature-
-    chore-
     bug-

-    hotfix-
-    wip-
-    experimental-
+An example of a branch name would be `so1omon563/feature-add-dco-sign-off`.